The Great Orangutan and Pygmy Elephant Project

 No Contact Policy

-We are often asked whether or not volunteers will have the chance to touch or play with the orangutans whilst on this project.
-Our answer to this question is, and will always be no, and this is for good reason.
+We are often asked whether or not volunteers will have the chance to touch or play with the orangutans while on this project.
+Our answer to this question is, and will always be, no, and this is for good reason.

-Orangutans are highly susceptible to human diseases and something as minor as the common cold can prove fatal to these great apes.
-Also, an environment of constant change, with new volunteers going to the project every two or four weeks and being in contact with the orangutans would be very detrimental to their well-being.
+Orangutans are highly susceptible to human diseases, and something as minor as the common cold can prove fatal to these great apes.
+Also, an environment of constant change, with new volunteers going to the project every two or four weeks and being in contact with the orangutans, would be very detrimental to their well-being.
 With no consistency in their lives, behavioural problems arise.
-They also have a tendency to begin to trust humans which is damaging should they be released back into the wild, as they will become easy targets for poachers.
-Finally, an orangutan is around 7 times stronger than an adult male human, so a no-contact policy is just as crucial for your well-being as orangutan welfare.
+They also have a tendency to begin to trust humans, which is damaging if they are released back into the wild, as they will become easy targets for poachers.
+Finally, an orangutan is around seven times stronger than an adult male human, so a no-contact policy is just as crucial for your well-being as orangutan welfare.

 Reviews